 The American Studies major consists of three key components.
-They are 1) the core 301 seminars which all majors are required to complete; 2) an individualized concentration designed by each student with the advice and approval of the Program director; and 3) the American Studies 390-1, 2 senior honors seminar.
+They are 1) the core 301 seminars which all majors are required to complete; 2) an individualized concentration designed by each student with the advice and approval of the Program director; and 3) two American Studies 390 senior seminars.
 Regarding the yearlong sequence: majors are required to take all three of the 301 seminars.

 In addition, the Program offers a small number of electives, listed under the rubric of American Studies 310, open to all undergraduates, though majors are given preference in registration.

 Seminar for Majors

 A key feature of the seminar sequences, in addition to their limited size, is that the students stay together for two quarters of an academic year, though the instructors normally change from quarter to quarter.
 The purpose of this is to develop intellectual community among the majors and to provide intellectual synergy between American Studies affiliated programs as these students together explore significant topics from different perspectives.
 Typically the three different courses that comprise the 301 sequence address a single large theme.
 All of these themes are comparativist or international in focus, or enable a comparativist or internationalist approach or framework for thinking through key disciplinary and/or methodological dimensions.
 In the 2010-2011 academic year the theme was "An American Education," and the instructors came from the disciplines of Political Science, Communication Studies, and American and Comparative Literature.
 No matter what the topic, the development of the skills of spoken and written analysis and expression are emphasized.